On the Equilibrium of Planes: Book one

-The first half of book one deals with the properties of the balance and the law of the lever, while the second half focuses on the centre of gravity of basic plane figures.
-The argument that establishes the law of the lever makes use in particular of the first postulate, which states that "equal weights at equal distances are in equilibrium".
-In Propositions 4 and 5, Archimedes expands on this postulate by proving that the centre of gravity of any system consisting of an even number of equal weights, equally distributed, will be located at the midpoint between the two centre weights.
+The first part of book one deals with basic properties of the balance and the law of the lever, while the second and longer part focuses on the centre of gravity of basic plane figures.
+The argument which allows Archimedes to establish the law of the lever and locate the centre of gravity of many figures is the sixth postulate: If magnitudes at certain lengths be in equilibrium, other (magnitudes) equal to them will also be in equilibrium at the same lengths.
+In Propositions 4 and 5, Archimedes proves that the centre of gravity of any system consisting of an even number of equal weights, equally distributed, will be located at the midpoint between the two centre weights.
 Archimedes then uses these theorems to prove the law of the lever in Proposition 6 (for commensurate cases) and Proposition 7 (for incommensurate cases).